-Vote: In a vote of four to one, the Committee voted to retain the exception in § 4001.
-Exceptions.
-Page 7 of 10 (not reinstate HB 44 Section 3.33.
+Vote: In a vote of four to one, the Committee voted not to reinstate HB 44 Section 3.33.
 Hydrocarbon Gas Vapor-Measuring Devices paragraph S.4.3.
-Temperature Compensation in the CCR) and retain the additional requirements in § 4002.5.
+Temperature Compensation in the CCR and repeal the additional requirements in § 4002.5.
 Hydrocarbon Gas Vapor-Measuring Devices.
 (3.33.).